-Industrial-strength Natural Language Processing (NLP) with Python and Cython
+Industrial-strength Natural Language Processing (NLP) in Python

-|Usage Workflows||How to use spaCy and its features.|
+|Usage Guides||How to use spaCy and its features.|

 |API Reference||The detailed reference for spaCy's API.|